monterail/vs-code-flutter-tests/README.md

 # README

-**This Extension helps you to improve the quality of your code by accelerating your coding/testing workflow 🚀**
+**Improve the quality of your code by accelerating your coding/testing workflow 🚀**